How Does the U.S. Refugee System Work?

 Where are refugees resettled?

 Today, refugees are resettled in forty-nine U.S. states, though there are several states that generally resettle higher numbers than others.
-According to the Migration Policy Institute, California, Washington, and Texas took in the highest number of refugees in fiscal year 2020, making up 27 percent of all refugee admissions that year.
-Between fiscal years 2010 and 2020, one-third of all 601,000 resettled refugees went to just five states.
+According to the U.S. State Department, Texas, California, New York, Kentucky, and Washington have taken in the highest number of refugees as of January 2023, making up approximately 31 percent [PDF] of all refugee admissions admitted so far in FY2023.
+In the decade between 2010 and 2020, one-third of all 601,000 resettled refugees went to just five states.

 What roles do state and local governments play?